 - strengthening Government of Canada capacity to contribute to the work of the Arctic Council's working groups and task forces;

-- establishing a Canadian-based permanent secretariat for the Sustainable Development Working Group that will bolster the Arctic Council's work on the human dimension; and,
+- establishing a Canadian-based permanent secretariat for the Sustainable Development Working Group that will bolster the Arctic Council's work on the human dimension;

 - providing increased, coordinated and stable funding to strengthen the capacity of the Canada-based Indigenous Permanent Participants to engage in Arctic Council projects.

-Second, Canada will enhance the representation and participation of Arctic and northern Canadians, especially Indigenous peoples, in relevant international forums and negotiations.
+Second, Canada will enhance the representation and participation of Arctic and Northern Canadians, especially Indigenous peoples, in relevant international forums and negotiations.
 In the Arctic Council, Canada has seen firsthand the valuable contributions Indigenous peoples and Northerners make by bringing their unique concerns and perspectives to the table and how this leads to better decision making.
 However, Indigenous Permanent Participants face considerable capacity challenges keeping up with the growing workload of the Arctic Council and other multilateral forums that make decisions affecting the Arctic.
-Canada will, therefore, seek to enhance the capacity of the Canada-based Indigenous Permanent Participants and champion the enhanced representation of Arctic and northern Indigenous peoples in relevant international forums, key multi-stakeholder events, and treaty negotiations.
+Canada will, therefore, seek to enhance the capacity of the Canada-based Indigenous Permanent Participants and champion the enhanced representation of Arctic and Northern Indigenous peoples in relevant international forums, key multi-stakeholder events, and treaty negotiations.

-Canada will also take a more collaborative approach to international Arctic policy through early and sustained engagement with territorial and provincial governments, Indigenous partners and Arctic and northern peoples more generally.
+Canada will also take a more collaborative approach to international Arctic policy through early and sustained engagement with territorial and provincial governments, Indigenous partners and Arctic and Northern peoples more generally.
 We will strengthen existing domestic engagement mechanisms on Canada's international Arctic policy that bring together federal, territorial, provincial and Indigenous officials.
 We will promote opportunities for territorial, provincial and Indigenous partners to support or join the Canadian delegation at international Arctic meetings, key multi-stakeholder events such as Arctic Circle and treaty negotiations.
-We will enhance domestic communication efforts to inform and keep Arctic and northern peoples up-to-date on the full breadth of Canada's international Arctic engagement.
-We will also increase engagement with Arctic and northern youth and civil society in order to create new partnerships in support of shared objectives in the region.
+We will enhance domestic communication efforts to inform and keep Arctic and Northern peoples up-to-date on the full breadth of Canada's international Arctic engagement.
+We will also increase engagement with Arctic and Northern youth and civil society in order to create new partnerships in support of shared objectives in the region.

 Third, Canada will strengthen bilateral cooperation with Arctic and key non-Arctic states and actors by leveraging its global network of diplomatic missions.
 Specifically, we will target cooperation with our North American Arctic partners: the United States-Alaska and Kingdom of Denmark-Greenland.
-Demographic, geographic and socio-economic similarities between the Canadian Arctic and north, Alaska and Greenland provide a strong case for cooperation.
+Demographic, geographic and socio-economic similarities between the Canadian Arctic and North, Alaska and Greenland provide a strong case for cooperation.
 We will also work closely with territorial, provincial and Indigenous partners to identify opportunities for new or enhanced sub-national cooperation with Alaska and Greenland.
 We will also expand our engagement in existing bilateral partnerships, such as the North American Aerospace Defence Command.

 Additionally, we will regularize a bilateral dialogue with the United States on Arctic issues as this will strengthen the leadership role both countries take on Arctic issues and enhance the Canada-U.S. bilateral relationship across government and with Northerners.

 We will take steps to restart a regular bilateral dialogue on Arctic issues with Russia in key areas related to Indigenous issues, scientific cooperation, environmental protection, shipping and search and rescue.
-Such dialogues recognize the common interests, priorities and challenges faced by Canada, Russia and our respective Arctic and northern communities as they struggle to adapt to and thrive in rapidly changing conditions, such as sea-ice loss, permafrost thaw and land erosion.
+Such dialogues recognize the common interests, priorities and challenges faced by Canada, Russia and our respective Arctic and Northern communities as they struggle to adapt to and thrive in rapidly changing conditions, such as sea-ice loss, permafrost thaw and land erosion.

 On May 23, 2019 Canada filed a 2100-page submission on the outer limits of the continental shelf in the Arctic Ocean.
 The submission was prepared in accordance with the scientific and legal requirements set out in the UN Convention on the Law of the Sea.
 It includes 1.2 million square kilometres of seabed and subsoil in the Arctic Ocean and includes the North Pole.

 We will also consider establishing Arctic dialogues with key non-Arctic states and actors, where practical, to discuss issues of mutual interest.
-We will prioritize cooperation with non-Arctic states and actors whose values and scientific, environmental and/or economic interests align with the priorities of Canada's Arctic and northern peoples as well as Canada's national security interests.
-Another criterion for cooperation will focus on non-Arctic states who uphold Arctic and northern values and interests, such as sustainable harvesting of Arctic wildlife and the Indigenous right to self-determination.
+We will prioritize cooperation with non-Arctic states and actors whose values and scientific, environmental and/or economic interests align with the priorities of Canada's Arctic and Northern peoples as well as Canada's national security interests.
+Another criterion for cooperation will focus on non-Arctic states who uphold Arctic and Northern values and interests, such as sustainable harvesting of Arctic wildlife and the Indigenous right to self-determination.

 Fourth, Canada will work to more clearly define its marine areas and boundaries in the Arctic.
 Canada has filed a submission on the outer limits of its continental shelf in the Arctic Ocean to the Commission on the Limits of the Continental Shelf and will carry out the necessary post-filing work required to gain international recognition for these outer limits.
-We will also seek appropriate opportunities to resolve, peacefully and in accordance with international law, Canada's three outstanding boundary disputes, one with the United States in the Beaufort Sea and two with the Kingdom of Denmark regarding the Lincoln Sea and Hans Island, as well as any continental shelf overlaps.
+We will also seek appropriate opportunities to resolve, peacefully and in accordance with international law, Canada's 3 outstanding boundary disputes, one with the United States in the Beaufort Sea and two with the Kingdom of Denmark regarding the Lincoln Sea and Hans Island, as well as any continental shelf overlaps.
 Further, we will modernize the data used to establish the baselines from which Canada's maritime zones in the Arctic are measured.

-Goal: Canadian Arctic and northern Indigenous peoples are resilient and healthy
+Goal: Canadian Arctic and Northern Indigenous peoples are resilient and healthy

 Canada's international engagement will contribute to the following objectives:

-- Eradicate hunger
+- eradicate hunger

-- Reduce suicides
+- reduce suicides

-- Strengthen mental and physical well-being
+- strengthen mental and physical well-being

-- Create an environment in which children will thrive, through a focus on education, culture, health and well-being
+- create an environment in which children will thrive, through a focus on education, culture, health and well-being

-- Close the gaps in education outcomes
+- close the gaps in education outcomes

-- Provide ongoing learning and skills development opportunities, including Indigenous-based knowledge and skills
+- provide ongoing learning and skills development opportunities, including Indigenous-based knowledge and skills

-- Strengthen Indigenous cultural and family connections across international boundaries
+- strengthen Indigenous cultural and family connections across international boundaries

 Peoples and communities will continue to be at the heart of Canada's international Arctic engagement.
-Canada will target its international engagement to advance the goal of healthy and resilient Arctic and northern peoples, both at home and abroad.
+Canada will target its international engagement to advance the goal of healthy and resilient Arctic and Northern peoples, both at home and abroad.
 Canada's international engagement will be undertaken in an integrated and holistic manner, in recognition that physical and mental health, education, food security and economic development are all interconnected.

-As a significant demographic in the Canadian Arctic and north, youth are an asset in developing resilient and healthy communities.
-Canada is committed to providing our Arctic and northern youth with increased opportunities to participate in, and benefit from, Canada's international Arctic agenda.
+As a significant demographic in the Canadian Arctic and North, youth are an asset in developing resilient and healthy communities.
+Canada is committed to providing our Arctic and Northern youth with increased opportunities to participate in, and benefit from, Canada's international Arctic agenda.